Roninii/portfolio/archive/content/blog/vue-inside-ajs.md

 ---
-title: 'Vue Inside AJS?!'
+title: "Vue Inside AJS?!"
-description: 'How we migrated an AJS app to Vue at Winning Streak.'
+description: "How we migrated an AJS app to Vue at Winning Streak."
 author: Ronnie Villarini
-date: '2020-08-03'
+date: "2020-08-03"
 image: /img/inception.jpg
-imageAlt: 'A camera with a repeating image on the screen'
+imageAlt: "A camera with a repeating image on the screen"
 ---

 At Winning Streak, we recently began our transition of migrating our biggest project from AngularJS to Vue.
 This is the why and the how!